 15 However the news about Him spread all the more, and large crowds kept gathering to hear and to be healed by Him of their sicknesses.
-16 So He Himself would withdraw into deserted places and pray.8
+16 So He Himself would withdraw into deserted places and pray.1 lepers did not get better.
+Who but the Messiah could heal leprosy?
+That they got the point is indicated by the examining council that is described in verse 17 below.